Menditect/documentation/docs/howtos/record-user-actions.md

 ## Prepare project for recording

-Before starting the recording, please note these prerequisites:
+Before starting the recording, it is useful to follow these guidelines first.
+- Create a draft first, either using [Test Instructions](../refguide/test-instruction) in MTA or a simple text tool like notepad.
-- prepare the microflows for recording, following the the steps in [this section](prepare-mendix-project);
+- Prepare the microflows for recording, following the the steps in [this section](prepare-mendix-project).
-- select an appropriate [Test Case](../refguide/test-case), preferably one without existing Teststeps;
+- Select an appropriate [Test Case](../refguide/test-case), preferably one without existing Teststeps.
-- make sure the Execution User for the selected Test Case exists, is active and not blocked;
+- Make sure the Execution User for the selected Test Case exists, is active and not blocked.
-- login to the Test Application using the Execution User for the selected Test Case.
+- Login to the Test Application using the Execution User for the selected Test Case.
+- Create separate recordings for each transaction, each in their own Test Case.

 ## Create a recording